 This website will be updated promptly if anything changes about the current legal status of abortions in Arizona.

-What is the abortion-related measure on the 2024 General Election ballot?
+What is the abortion-related measure that voters approved in the 2024 General Election?

-• Create a fundamental right to abortion under the Arizona Constitution;
+- Arizonans have a right to abortion in the state Constitution;

-• Prohibit the State from interfering with the good-faith judgment of a treating health care professional that an abortion is necessary to protect the life or health of the mother; and
+- The State can’t interfere with the good-faith judgment of a treating doctor who believes that an abortion is necessary to protect the life or health of the mother; and

 Is birth control legal in Arizona?